HackYourFuture/JavaScript2/Week2/README.md

 - [Callback Functions](https://www.youtube.com/watch?v=QRq2zMHlBz4)

 ## 3. Array Functions

-In programming we're always trying to make things easier on ourselves.

 There are different ways of dealing with arrays.
 The most common way is by using a loop and then writing custom logic inside it in order to manipulate the values.
 This solution works, but it comes at several disadvantages.